senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-windows.md

     search {"DRIVERS_LICENSE_NUMBER": "12435345"}
     ```

-   Notice three entities, "TEST: 1", "TEST: 6", and "TEST: 4".
+   Notice one entity.
+   There are no longer two entities, nor three.
+   Senzing has determined that all three records refer to the same entity.

 1. :pencil2: In `G2Explorer.py`,
+   using the "Entity ID" value from the entity shown above,
+   run `why`.
+   Example:

+    ```console
+    why 1
+    ```

+    TODO:  Explain what is shown.

+1. :pencil2: In `G2Explorer.py`,
-   using an "Entity ID" values from the three entities shown above,
+   using the "Entity ID" value from the entity shown above,
    run `how`.
    Example: